 This was a time of rampant building and extreme inflation, but the company prospered and within ten years the firm had expanded sales from $500,000 a year to over two million a year.
 One negative was the flood of 1972 when the company lost $164,000 in damages and showed a $54,000 loss for the fiscal year.
 During this period, Juniata PRO Lumber & Supply experimented with a building division that constructed homes and produced trusses but after five years decided not to continue with the operation.

 In 1982, the company purchased Lawrence Millwork in New Bloomfield in an effort to expand operations.
 This was during the early 1980’s recession years and was an opportune time to acquire another business.
 Of course this almost immediately increased their sales dramatically and over the years the two stores have shown similar sales totals that in recent years, when combined, have been over five million annually.
 Perry County contractor, Charles Berrier, became an owner when the New Bloomfield store was purchased.

 Around 1986, Rick Schell succeeded Austin Willi as general manager.
 He soon became a shareholder and was voted on to the board of directors.
 Since that time period, the board has consisted of John Groninger, Rich Schell, and Bill Manbeck.
 John Groninger has been the company president, Rick Schell, the vice president, and Bill Manbeck the secretary/treasurer.
 Groninger and Manbeck have held their offices since the firm’s inception.

 Joe Rhine took over the general manager’s position in 2007 and held the position until 2017.
 Brenda Kauffman took over the position in November of 2017 and continues in that capacity today.
-Brenda Beward manages our Mifflintown store and Greg Fuller is the manager/salesman of our New Bloomfield location.
+Brenda Beward manages our Mifflintown store.
 Vicki Shellenberger is the company’s office manager.